 - The camp gate will open at 7:00 AM for cars to enter to load gear (ONE vehicle per troop policy will be enforced).
-Troop SPL will alert the camp staff when gear is cleared from the campsite and is ready for inspection. - The camp inspector will sign the clearance form once the campsite passes inspection. - A checkout packet will be issued to the adult leader and will contain the camper's health forms, signed Merit Badge cards, camp patches, a summer camp evaluation form, and the 2019 camp reservation form.
+Troop SPL will alert the camp staff when gear is cleared from the campsite and is ready for inspection. - The camp inspector will sign the clearance form once the campsite passes inspection. - Return summer camp evaluation form (received earlier in the week) to the Program Director

+A checkout packet will be issued to the adult leader and will contain the camper's health forms, signed Merit Badge cards, camp patches, and the 2020 camp reservation form.
 Checkout must be completed no later than 10:00 AM.